StreamCo/static-site-deploy/README.md

 To publish to an S3 bucket, set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `S3_BUCKET`.

+If you want your objects to be publicly readable, set `S3_ACL` to `public-read` (the default setting just uses the bucket ACL).

 IAM credentials are also supported.

 To publish to a Netstorage endpoint, set the following, e.g.: